 When tiling a file, you can publish it as a service at the same time.
 Here we use “Imagery Tiling” for demonstration:

-When tiling a file, if the “Publish as a service at the same time” setting is not checked, you need to add the distribution manually.
+When tiling a file, if the “Stream as a Service” setting is not checked, you need to add the distribution manually.

 Then click the “Add” button on the right, as shown below:

-In the pop-up “Add General Terrain Data”, select the local terrain path, as shown in the following figure:
+In the pop-up “Add Terrain”, select the local terrain path, as shown in the following figure:

-Click the “Confirm” button to complete the addition, and a regular terrain service is generated.
+Click the “Add” button to complete the addition, and a regular terrain service is generated.

 Check the service you want to delete, and then click the “Delete” button on the left to delete the selected service.